nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     # Add nuxeo-elements as a bower dependency
     $ bower install --save nuxeo/nuxeo-elements
     ```

-    This adds `nuxeo-elements` as a dependency in `bower.json` and downloads the latest release from our GitHub [repository](https://github.com/nuxeo/nuxeo-elements) into `bower_components`.
+    At the version selection prompt, choose `nuxeo-elements#2.4.x` (corresponding to Platform LTS 2019).
+This adds `nuxeo-elements` as a dependency in `bower.json` and downloads the selected release from our GitHub [repository](https://github.com/nuxeo/nuxeo-elements) into `bower_components`.

 2. Import the Nuxeo elements we need, in this case [nuxeo-connection](https://www.webcomponents.org/element/nuxeo/nuxeo-elements/elements/nuxeo-connection)
     and [nuxeo-document](https://www.webcomponents.org/element/nuxeo/nuxeo-elements/elements/nuxeo-document), into `doc-reader`: